-Encouraging the retention of large trees and landscaped gardens;
+• Encouraging the retention of large trees and landscaped gardens;

-- Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences.
+- Medium front setbacks; - Landscaped front gardens; - Low to medium high front fencing; - Rear gardens of various sizes with landscaping and trees; and - Medium to large street trees. - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant scale and forms of buildings in the streetscape; - Ensuring car parking structures do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front fences.